-Members of the CIICA Council include leading lawyers and industry experts.
+Members of the CIICA Council include leading lawyers, industry experts and leading businessmen.
 The CIICA Council does not play any role in administering dispute resolution procedures, though it does maintain a keen interest in the conduct of CIICA’s administrative functions.

 Advocate, Supreme Court of Pakistan

 - Partner – Kabraji & Talibuddin, Karachi, Pakistan, 1997 to date